Cost-volume-profit analysis looks primarily at the effects of differing levels of activity on the financial results of a business

-This type of analysis is known as ‘cost-volume-profit analysis’ (CVP analysis) and the purpose of this article is to cover some of the straight forward calculations and graphs required for this part of the Paper F5 syllabus, while also considering the assumptions which underlie any such analysis.
+This type of analysis is known as ‘cost-volume-profit analysis’ (CVP analysis) and the purpose of this article is to cover some of the straight forward calculations and graphs required for this part of the Performance Management syllabus, while also considering the assumptions which underlie any such analysis.

 It can, therefore, say with some degree of certainty that the contribution per unit (sales price less variable costs) is $20.
 Company A may also have fixed costs of $200,000 per annum, which again, are fairly easy to predict.
-However, when we ask the question: ‘Will the company make a profit in that year?’, the answer is ‘We don’t know’.
+However, when we ask the question, ‘Will the company make a profit in that year?’ the answer is ‘We don’t know’.
 We don’t know because we don’t know the sales volume for the year.
-However, we can work out how many sales the business needs to make in order to make a profit and this is where CVP analysis begins.
+However, we can work out how many sales the business needs to achieve in order to make a profit and this is where CVP analysis begins.

 Methods for calculating the break-even point